noncesense-research-lab/archival_network/README.md

 If a double-spend attack is attempted (with or without majority, with or without success), this will be apparent by discrepencies in the receiving stealth addresses.
 The miner attempting a double spend would necessarily have to include a transaction with the same key image, and a *different receiving stealth address*.
 While this might happen occasionally due to wallet glitches and other benign activities, an alternative block with several redirected transactions strongly suggests (almost conclusively) an intentional attempted double-spend attack.

 ## Provocative Hypotheses
-As the Devil’s advocate, I put forth two hypothesis:
+As the Devil’s advocate, I put forth two hypotheses:

 H1) At least one solved block has been broadcast to the Monero network (whether accepted or rejected) that attempts to reassign previously-spent Moneroj to a new recipient.